 Operational Memory for Coding Agents

 Operational memory is memory about work: what happened, what failed, what was decided, and what should happen next.
+It is the practical layer that prevents every new agent session from rebuilding context from scratch.

 AICTX focuses on operational memory because coding agents often need execution context more than a broad transcript.